There are many reasons why you might be curious about me.

 A little more about me

-Though made in the Republic of Korea, Massachusetts is home away from home where my spouse and I raise our children who can jump like little monkeys.
+Though made in the Republic of Korea, Massachusetts is home away from home where my spouse and I raise our young children.
 I nearly pursued a PhD in Sociology or Social Psychology after obtaining a couple of Masters degrees in Divinity and Counseling.
 When connecting, please feel free to ask me about different kinds of cuisine as it’s a source of my happiness!

 My background and training